-Students on the Forest and Woodland Pathway, and students engaged in subject specific learning on the Glade Pathway, are assessed using GV Levels, P levels, and /or Functional Skill Entry Levels.
+Students on the Forest and Woodland Pathway are assessed using GV Levels and /or Functional Skill Entry Levels.

-New Greenvale Levels (GV) have been created in English and Maths following the recommendations from the Rochford Review (2016) of the removal of P Levels as statutory requirement for the assessment of students working below the standard of national curriculum tests.
+Greenvale Levels (GV) have been created in English.
+Maths and the Foundation Subjects following the recommendations from the Rochford Review (2016) of the removal of P Levels as statutory requirement for the assessment of students working below the standard of National Curriculum tests.
 The GV Levels have been designed to assess the development of students' skills, bridge the gap between P8 and Entry Level, and include functional age-appropriate English and Maths life skills.
 Greenvale School also uses Functional Skills levels for any students working above GV levels.
-GV levels in English and Maths have been used to assess subject specific learning since September 2020.